vanhoefm/wifi-injection/README.md

 - The `rt2800usb` driver, at least when combined with an RT5572 Wireless Adapter, is unable to inject frames that have the "More Fragment" flag set.
 These frames are silently dropped.
+  In the meantime, this can be solved by the workaround of [injecting a dummy frame afterwards](id-more-fragments).

 - The default firmware of `ath9k_htc` network cards will overwrite the sequence and fragment number of injected frames, both in pure and mixed monitor mode.
 Use